Adyen/adyen-dotnet-api-library/README.md

 paymentsRequest.AddCardData("4111111111111111", "10", "2020", "737", "John Smith");

 //Create the http client
-var client = new Client("YOUR-XAPI-KEY", Model.Enum.Environment.Test); //or Model.Enum.Environment.Live
+var client = new Client("YOUR-XAPI-KEY", Model.Enum.Environment.Test);//or Model.Enum.Environment.Live
 var checkout = new Checkout(client);
 //Make the call to the service.
-This example is making a call to /payments var paymentsResponse = checkout.Payments(paymentsRequest);
+This example code makes a call to /payments var paymentsResponse = checkout.Payments(paymentsRequest);
 ```